 Before traveling to Florida, be sure to review any travel restrictions in place.
 Guests who are under self-quarantine orders may not enter Walt Disney World Resort.
 Those who are experiencing symptoms of COVID-19 or have been in contact with someone with confirmed or suspected of having COVID-19 symptoms without completing a 14-day quarantine may not enter Walt Disney World Resort (including its resort hotels).
 By entering Walt Disney World Resort, you are confirming that your party understands and will abide by these health and safety requirements.
 (You will likely see a similar message either by email or in My Disney Experience prior to your trip.)

-Much like the theme parks, hotel guests are subject to additional wellness screenings, including temperature screenings.
 Overnight guests will need a confirmed room reservation.
 You'll need a confirmed dining reservation to hop to a particular resort for a daytime visit.
-Face coverings are required for each guest age 2 and up in all public areas, except while swimming or seated for dining.
+Face coverings are required for each unvaccinated guest age 2 and up in all indoor locations, except when actively eating or drinking, but it is optional to wear them outdoors.
+Fully vaccinated guests are not required to wear a face covering at the resort, including its hotels.
 To enter a theme park, both a park reservation and valid admission for the same park on the same date is required.
 It's important to note that a Disney Resort hotel reservation does not guarantee you entry to the theme parks.